 Kern County College of Law reviews your applicant file after we receive all of the required documents.
 Personal interviews are not required.
 However, a meeting (in person or by telephone) with the Dean of Admissions prior to submitting your application is highly encouraged.
 This meeting will answer any outstanding questions you may have about the admissions process.
 After submitting all of your required admissions materials, you will be notified in writing when the admissions decision is made.

 When you are accepted, you reserve your place in the first year class with a non-refundable reservation fee of $500.00.
 Upon enrollment, a portion of this fee is applied to your first semester tuition.
-Please contact Dean of Admissions, Wendy LaRiviere at email@example.com for details related to reservation fees and tuition.
+Please contact Assistant Dean of Admissions, Adam Ancira-Corrigan at firstname.lastname@example.org for details related to reservation fees and tuition.